Sovsekongen/gardinProject/README.md

 - Import custom HTML, CSS and Javascript.
 	- HTML - DONE
 	- Javascript - DONE
-	- CSS - NOT STARTED
+	- CSS - DONE
 - Send command to c++, that makes the curtains move up or down, from buttons - IN PROGRESS
+	- Receive commands from browser in C++. - DONE
+	- Send bluetooth signal to Arduino.
+	- Program Arduino to send proper output voltage and current to motor.

 Version 2
 - Import weather from DMI feed, daily update for area each morning.